xFrieDSpuDx/completeseries/README.md

 ## 📦 Deployment

 You can host your own version or use the one at [https://completeseries.lily-pad.uk](https://completeseries.lily-pad.uk).
 The project is as client-side as possible, however older AudiobookShelf installs and certain setups rely on PHP to stop CORS issues.
 By default the application tries to use JavaScript but does give the option to fallback to using a PHP proxy if needed.
 The proxy option is found in the advanced section of the home page.

+This repository ships with a full, production-grade toolchain so you can build and host your own optimised bundle instead of running the raw dev files.
+The build process bundles and minifies JS/CSS, rewrites HTML to use content-hashed assets, and copies required `assets/` and optional `php/` proxy files into `dist/` for zero-config deployment.
+Linting (ESLint) and formatting (Prettier) configs are included to keep contributions consistent.
+See the commands below to install, build, preview, and lint your local clone.

+# 1) Install (Node 18+)
+npm install   # or: npm ci
+# 2) Build a production bundle → dist/
+npm run build
+# 3) Preview the built site locally
+npm run serve:dist
+# (Optional) Rebuild on changes during development
+npm run watch
+# (Optional) Lint & auto-fix
+npm run lint && npm run lint:fix && npm run format

 ---